 Skip to content

-Need for feed provides students with the opportunity to cook and try a range of foods, from pizzas and pastas to healthy cakes and fruit bakes.
-Students receive a work book that includes program recipes and also a chef's hat, to help them become young master chefs in the making.
-The program offers students a total of 20 hours of fun filled cooking action and healthy eating activities and classes consist of 15 to 20 students.
+Need for Feed provides students with the opportunity to cook and try a range of foods, from pizzas and pastas to healthy cakes and fruit bakes.
+Students receive a work book that includes program recipes to help them become young master chefs in the making.
+The program offers students a total of 16 hours of fun filled cooking action and healthy eating activities and classes consist of 15 to 20 students.
 The program is delivered by a qualified facilitator and run on school grounds outside of school hours.

 Abstract adapted from Diabetes Queensland

 29 Finchley St